Beautiful, isn’t it.

 Working closely with Steve, we built an iOS app which could be mastered within a couple of minutes – a tough challenge considering the power the application required.
 Users would be able to choose from a repository of images, carefully selected to represent growth, hardship and the journey of life.
 Or, if they preferred, they could upload their own.
 The in-built editing suite allowed them to transform the image completely with graphics and color bursts, and add their own slogans to explain their vision.

 To complement the app, we built a backend administration panel and API called MyMoments Cloud, to serve as a library for the images users created in EDI’s workshops.
 In this cloud-based library, the workshops’ facilitators could find the images and arrange them into groups, collections and slideshows.

 Everything was designed to be subtle and sensitive, tailored to vulnerable people.
 Although MyMoments is learnable for everyone, it enables people who love creating beautiful images to exercise their passion, and it’s as subtle and complex as the user wants it to be.

 As well as helping the sufferers themselves, the product is also providing a vital role for the people treating them.
-Steve’s mission is to benefit all corners of the care community, including paid nurses, administrative staff, and relatives who play such a vital role in supporting their loved ones.
-To this end EDI recently announced a partnership with pharmaceutical company Eli Lilly, which is designed to improve the patient experience at cancer centres across the country.
+Steve’s mission is to benefit all corners of the care community, including paid nurses, administrative staff, and the relatives who play a vital role in supporting their loved ones.
+To this end EDI recently announced a partnership with pharmaceutical company Eli Lilly, which is designed to improve the patient experience at cancer centers across the country.